Web Push for Web Apps on iOS and iPadOS

 iOS has supported multiple installs of the same web app since the very beginning.
 We believe the ability for people to install any web app more than once on their device can be useful — providing additional flexibility to support multiple accounts, separate work vs personal usage, and more.

-When adding a web app to the Home Screen, users are given the opportunity to change the app’s name. iOS and iPadOS 16.4 beta 1 combine this name with the Manifest ID to uniquely identify the web app.
+When adding a web app to the Home Screen, users are given the opportunity to change the app’s name. iOS and iPadOS 16.4 combine this name with the Manifest ID to uniquely identify the web app.
 That way, a user can install multiple copies of the web app on one device and give them different identities.
 For example, notifications from “Shiny (personal)” can be silenced by Focus while notifications from “Shiny (work)” can be allowed.
 If the user gives their favorite website the same name on multiple devices, Focus settings on one device will sync and apply to the others as well.

 Third-party browser support for Add to Home Screen